ryankanno/dotfiles-installer/README.md

 dotfiles-installer
 ==================

-Tiny bash script used to install dotfiles via symlinks.
+Tiny bash script used to install dotfiles.

 For every dotfile you'd like to install, you need to have a file in your home directory called ".&lt;app&gt;install" (e.g. .tmuxinstall, .viminstall)